 - Bloomberg said, “even if the price of lithium soars 300 percent, battery costs would rise by only 2%.”

-- Tesla (TSLA),CEO, Elon Musk calls lithium pricing “the salt on the salad.”
+- Tesla (TSLA),CEO, Elon Musk calls lithium “the salt on the salad.”

 Why Lithium is Green

-There are several positive factors confirming that, if lithium brines are discovered and developed, potential production of lithium at the Salar del Diablo could be sustainably green:
+iv) Production of lithium at the Salar del Diablo could be sustainably green.

-i) The use of either separation or replacement technologies may eliminate the cost and environmental disruption of evaporation ponds;
+v) The use of either separation or replacement technologies may eliminate the environmental disruption of evaporation ponds.